Coarse Personalization: Mathematics of Coarse Personalization

 In our promotions management setting, we replace mines with a continuous distribution of the heterogeneous treatment effects across the individuals in our data that we had estimated from the field experiment (Section \ref{subsec:Treatment-effects-estimation}).
-We replace factories with the discrete number of treatments the firm decides to assign and we have a continuous-discrete or a semidiscrete optimal transport problem.
-Since the treatments, or promotions, can be dollar off or percentage off, we have a two-dimensional continuous distribution to map the discrete treatments to.
+We replace factories with discrete segments (or number of treatments) that the firm decides to assign.
+Thus, we have a continuous-discrete (or a semidiscrete) optimal transport problem.
+Since the treatments, or promotions, can be dollar off or percentage off, we are mapping a two-dimensional continuous distribution to discrete segments.

 Our coarse personalization problem in Equation \ref{eq:OT-Problem} has two nested problems.
 The inner problem is the optimal transport problem where the segment assignments are formed.
-The outer problem chooses the treatment levels to assign as well as the size of each segment.
+The outer problem chooses the treatment levels to assign for each segments as well as their size.